Pension age increase – update

 Transferring away from a scheme with a protected pension age

 There will be some members in these schemes with a protected pension age but would like to move away to a different scheme.
-The good news, you are not trapped.
+The good news is that you are not trapped.
 In regards to doing this, the rules are:

-• For a block transfer (also called a buddy transfer) – this is where more than one member transfer out of a scheme at the same time and into the same receiving scheme.
-The rules for these kinds of transfer allow the protected pension age to remain with the new scheme, and for any new contributions made into that scheme.
+• A block transfer (also called a buddy transfer) – is where more than one member transfers out of a scheme at the same time and into the same receiving scheme.
+The rules for these transfers allow the protected pension age to remain with the new scheme and for any new contributions made into that scheme.

-• For individual transfers, the amount transferred to the receiving scheme will be ringfenced and will benefit from the protected pension age.
-Any new contributions made will follow the normal scheme rules, and most likely have a NMPA of 57.
+• For individual transfers, the amount transferred to the receiving scheme will be ringfenced and benefit from the protected pension age.
+Any new contributions made will follow the normal scheme rules and most likely have an NMPA of 57.

 In reality, age 57 is still a relatively young age to retire.
-Only the more affluent members of society will be able to afford to retire at 55 or 57.
-Since this is many years before the state pension begins, they will need significant amounts of savings to maintain their standard of living for such a long period of time.
-Most people retiring at this age will more than likely have savings outside of their pensions, and these can be called upon if necessary to bridge the gap between 55 and 57.
+Only the more affluent members of society can afford to retire at 55 or 57.
+Since this is many years before the state pension begins, they will need significant amounts of savings to maintain their standard of living for such a long period.
+Most people retiring at this age will likely have savings outside their pensions, and these can be called upon if necessary to bridge the gap between 55 and 57.

-For those that do retire early, given that ISAs or investment accounts make up part of your estate when you die, it would be a sensible option to consider spending from these first.
-Pension pots sit outside the estate and therefore allowing them to grow further is no bad thing.
+For those who do retire early, given that ISAs or investment accounts make up part of your estate when you die, it would be a sensible option to consider spending from these first.
+Pension pots sit outside the estate, and therefore, allowing them to grow further is no bad thing.
 This is especially true considering that death benefits from pensions are paid to beneficiaries free of tax if you die before age 75.

 The more significant point to be made is that choosing a pension scheme should be based on ensuring you have flexible options for taking benefits, the costs are suitable, and the investments available are wide-ranging.
-Whether you take benefits at age 55 57 or some years later, you may be using that pension scheme for the rest of your life.
-So make sure it is one that works for you.
+Whether you take benefits at age 55, 57, or some years later, you may use that pension scheme for the rest of your life.
+So make sure it works for you.

-A small number of people will reach age 55 in 2027 and start accessing their pension using flexi-access drawdown.
+A few people will reach age 55 in 2027 and start accessing their pension using flexi-access drawdown.
 Once April 2028 comes, they will need to wait until they are 57 to continue taking benefits, so this should be planned for ahead of time.
-One option is to crystallise a larger amount than is necessary in 2027 so that it can be called upon to bridge the gap.
+One option is to crystallise a larger amount than is necessary in 2027 to be called upon to bridge the gap.
 Alternatively, other savings can be used to fill this void.

 Summary

-If you would like guidance on your particular situation, get in touch with us.
+If you would like guidance on your particular situation, contact us.